Eason Ramson

-Eason Ramson (born April 30, 1956) is a former American football tight end in the National Football League (NFL).
-He played for the St. Louis Cardinals, the San Francisco 49ers, Denver Broncos and the Buffalo Bills.
+Eason Ramson (born April 30, 1956) is an American former professional football tight end in the National Football League (NFL).
+He played for the St. Louis Cardinals, San Francisco 49ers, Denver Broncos and Buffalo Bills.

 During his career, he won a Super Bowl with the 49ers and was also the last player in the team's history to wear number 80 before Jerry Rice.

 A Sports Illustrated Beta Vault article by Chuck Barney recounts Ramson turning his life around after bouts with cocaine and the California corrections department.